 We’re happy to suggest this Brita everyday water filtration pitcher is the one for you.

-The Brita 10 Cup Stream Filter definitely comes at a close second, but mainly due to the fact that the design is yet to be tested in the long run, and that it’s the one with the biggest price-tag.
-On the flipside, it does have a great capacity, and, more importantly, its stream filter design makes it fast, which might trigger the appropriate strings with some.
-We like this as a brita water pitcher 10 cups offering.
+The Brita 10 Cup Stream Filter definitely comes at a close second, but mainly due to the fact that the design is yet to be tested in the long run, and that it’s the one with the biggest price tag.
+On the flip side, it does have a great capacity, and, more importantly, its stream filter design makes it fast, which might trigger the appropriate strings with some.
+We like this as a Brita water pitcher 10 cups offer.

 The Brita Grand 10 Cup pitcher definitely walks the middle ground, considering the fact that it has both a 10-cup capacity and an electronic sticker (which, as we said, is a nice feature, but a gimmicky one, at that).
 Plus, it’s got more variety in ways of colors than all the other models combined (the variety extends to their prices, apparently, as the Orange is considerably more expensive than Violet).